sprk2012/sprk2012-cfp/yhara-code4yourself/README.md

 # DIY programming - Code for yourself
 # 自給自足プログラミング

-There are people who loves making furnitures by themselves.
+There are people who love making furniture by themselves.
-It is not so popular to make software as DIY, but more people should be enjoying DIY programming in the future since it is becoming more and more easier to learn programming.
+It is not so popular to make software as DIY, but more people should be enjoying DIY programming in the future since it is becoming more and more easy to learn programming.
 We programmers are allowed to enjoy this progressive kind of life-style in advance.

-In this talk I will introduce various techniques useful for making software for ourselves, in addition to softwares I wrote in Ruby for myself such as music player, household account app or tools for games.
+In this talk I will introduce various techniques useful for making software for ourselves, in addition to software I wrote in Ruby for myself such as music player, household account app or tools for games.